The Treasure of the Sierra Madre (film): In popular culture

-Fred C. Dobbs appears in the Loony Tunes short 8 Ball Bunny, delivering his signature phrase: "Say, pardon me, but could you help out a fellow American who's down on his luck?".
+Fred C. Dobbs appears in the Looney Tunes short 8 Ball Bunny, delivering his signature phrase: "Say, pardon me, but could you help out a fellow American who's down on his luck?".

-Blazing Saddles references the film with the (misquoted) line "We don't need no stinkin' badges!"
-UHF misquotes the same line as: "I don't need no stinkin' badgers!".
+Fred C. Dobbs is referred to in various episodes of The Many Loves of Dobie Gillis.

 The Fallout: New Vegas expansion pack Dead Money was inspired by the film.
 The expansion takes place in the Sierra Madre Casino, a pre-war casino which supposedly has a fortune in gold hidden in its vaults.
 It's stated that many wasteland prospectors died looking for the treasure.
 At the end of the expansion, the player finds the gold but is forced to leave almost all of it behind, as it's too heavy to carry while they escape.